BMC-BOSC/First-contribution/README.md

 -  `Fork` this repo :fork_and_knife:

+- Now,`Clone` your forked your repo

 - Add your name, GitHub profile link and technology you work on, on [CONTRIBUTORS.md](./CONTRIBUTORS.md) :raising_hand_woman: :raising_hand_man:

-- Now,`Clone` your forked your repo
+- `Commit your changes.

 - Navigate to menu item [`Pull requests`](https://github.com/Hacktoberfest-Nepal/Your-First-PR/pulls), click on [`New Pull Request`](https://github.com/BMC-BOSC/First-contribution/compare)